maximgeller/projects/fake_news_naive_bayes/tutorial.md

 Cool, so you might already be able to see how this plays into the theorem.
 Bayes Theorem calculates the probability that A is true given event B based on the inverse probability, probability of B given A. If you want to learn more about it and see a derivation, I highly suggest researching the **law of total probability**, but it's a bit beyond the scope for what we need to know for this project.
 ### Naive Bayes & Assumptions
 We've almost got all of the understanding we need to know.
-The last thing we are going to take
+The last thing we are going to talk about is our classifier and the assumptions we'll be making.
+The **Naive Bayes** method for text classification is very popular because it scales very easily.
+But what is it, and why do we call it naive?
+Well, Bayes

 ### Optional: Google Colab